 - Bonuses or giveaways!

-The image is a screenshot of my social media panel on my interview with Jason Feifer of Entrepreneur.
-You can see how this presents on Twitter via the embedded Tweet as well.
+This image is a screenshot of my social media panel on my interview with Jason Feifer of Entrepreneur.
+You can see how this presents on Twitter and via the embedded Tweet as well.

 Most importantly however, show notes pages allow you to drive traffic to your site, not the individual platforms.